Ferry to Milos

 Another grumble is the time of departure – seven in the morning.
 And I have to get up and drive to the port to arrive just under an hour before the ship actually departs.
 There’s another ship at eight and I have lobbied to change to that one, but have been ‘strongly advised’ not to.
 It’s a smaller vessel, more vulnerable to bad weather and cancellation in this time of Covid, when there are far fewer tourists I’m told.

 Milos is another postcard perfect island.
 Adamas, the main port and largest town sits below Plaka, the capital, which is the go-to-place for sunset.
-Every building on the island is a whitewashed cuboid, mostly with cerulean blue shutters and doors, though a few rebels have painted their window frames grey or a paler blue.
+Every building on the island is a whitewashed cuboid, mostly with cerulean blue shutters and doors.
+A few rebels have painted their window frames grey or a paler blue.
 I’m staying in Pollonia, which was a fishing village, and is now a new tourist town, the apartments lining the bay still all in the same boxy style.
 It’s the only settlement with direct access to a beach.

-Pollonia is pretty though with its tranquil harbour, fishing boats bobbing, turquoise roofed churches and line of seafood tavernas.
+Pollonia is pretty though, with its tranquil harbour, fishing boats bobbing, turquoise roofed churches and line of seafood tavernas.
 Hot pink bougainvillea spills over the roofs and cats are prolific, wandering the streets, hiding under the café tables and squatting hopefully in the garbage areas.
 The beach is scenic from a distance, as it is planted with small silvery pine trees.
 However, the sand isn’t the prettiest colour - it’s a muddy beige - and I’ve watched all the felines prowling here at night.
 I have a suspicion it’s a giant litter tray.
 I think I’ll stick to the swimming pool.

 My Apartment in Milos

 I’m in the En Milo apartments, very nicely situated two minutes out of the main town, just behind the edge of the beach.
 I have great views of the bay and port from my little terrace and everything I need in my studio.
 There’s a kitchenette which I won't be using, as there are no grocery shops in town at all and I haven’t brought any supplies with me.
 I can’t decide if the absence of a mini market is due to lack of demand or a cynical ploy to ensure that the tavernas are well patronised.
-So its crisps and coke for lunch and an early dinner on the quay every evening.
+So it's crisps and coke for lunch and an early dinner on the quay every evening.
 The hosts are super friendly and helpful.
-It’s a local family with two sons.
+They're a local family with two sons.
 The latter also run the local travel agency and half the yacht I’m sailing on for a round the island tour.

-The hotel cat makes free use of the sunbeds, stretching luxuriously then snoozing.
+The hotel cat makes free use of the sunbeds, stretching luxuriously, then snoozing.
 She also assumes that the towels folded on my neighbours terrace have been put there to provide her with a comfy place to spend the night

 Anti Clockwise Round Milos